-What grade is your child in?
-Maybe they are just getting started with school in Kindergarten, maybe they are learning science and math in 5th grade, or maybe they are honing their reading skills in 2nd grade.
-80% of what a child learns in school is information that is presented visually; whichever stage your child is at in their education – vision is primary.1 Often it is a teacher or school nurse who first notices that a child is struggling from a vision problem.
+We understand there is nothing traditional about this year’s back to school season.
+No matter where your child is taking their classes, vision is still vital to learning!
+80% of what a child learns in school is information that is presented visually; whichever stage your child is at in their education – vision is primary.1 Often it is a teacher who first notices that a child is struggling from a vision problem.
 Because of this we sat down with 2nd grade teacher, Sara Pessimisis from Taft Elementary School in Mesa, Arizona.
-Ms. Pessimisis gave her perspective on vision issues in the classroom.
+Ms. Pessimisis gave her perspective on vision issues in the learning environment.

-“The first sign I see [of vision problems] in the classroom is the child holds his/her books or papers very close to his/her face.
+“The first sign I see [of vision problems] is the child holds his/her books or papers very close to his/her face.
 I’ve even seen a child hold a paper so close you could probably fit your index finger in between the space of the paper and their eyes.
 Another sign is children will experience headaches.
-Some children have a shorter attention span.
-Some children will always need to come up to the front of the classroom to see closer to the screen.”
+Some children have a shorter attention span.”
 Says Pessimisis.
 What Ms. Pessimisis describes are common symptoms of nearsightedness according to the American Academy of Ophthalmology.2

 Nearsightedness, also known as myopia, is where far away objects appear blurry and out-of-focus.
 Nearsightedness can be caused by both genetic and environmental factors.3 Myopia is becoming a global crisis.
 The disease has increased by 66% in the U.S. since 1971.4 By 2050 it is expected nearly half of the world’s population will be nearsighted.5